huaweicloud/spring-cloud-huawei/README.md

   Spring Cloud Loadbalancer are supported.
 * Before 2020.0.x(include)， springfox is used for swagger generation.
 After 2021.0.x(include), springdoc is used for swagger generation.

-## Why use

-1. Integrate Spring Cloud applications to use CSE.
-CSE is a service deployment environment for microservices, includes high available discovery and registration service, configuration service, governance service and so on.
-2. Integrate Spring Cloud applications to use open source [Apache ServiceComb][ServiceComb] services, like servicecomb-service-center, servicecomb-kie.
-3. Other enhancements like swagger generation and registration, canary release and so on.

 ## Modules